pSujalp/SFML_Project/README.md

 # SFML_Project

-it took 1 week to make this small project
+It took 1 week to make this small project
 SFML project made on C++ and sfml framework